 Cocoa in Brevard County, Florida — The American South (South Atlantic)

-Topics and series.
-This historical marker is listed in these topic lists: Forts and Castles • Native Americans • Settlements & Settlers • Wars, US Indian.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
-A significant historical year for this entry is 1792.
+Topics.
+This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Entertainment.
+A significant historical year for this entry is 1924.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Cocoa Village Playhouse (approx. 0.4 miles away); Historic Cocoa Post Office (approx. 0.4 miles away); The S. F. Travis Company (approx. half a mile away); Edward Postell Porcher House (approx. half a mile away); Emory Lawrence Bennett (approx. half a mile away); Staff Sergeant Melvin Morris (approx. half a mile away); St. Mark’s Episcopal Church (approx. 0.6 miles away); Historic Derby Street Chapel (approx. 0.6 miles away).
+The S. F. Travis Company (about 300 feet away, measured in a direct line); Historic Cocoa Post Office (about 500 feet away); Edward Postell Porcher House (about 600 feet away); Emory Lawrence Bennett (about 600 feet away); Staff Sergeant Melvin Morris St. Mark’s Episcopal Church (approx. 0.2 miles away); Historic Derby Street Chapel (approx. 0.3 miles away); Hernandez Trail (approx. 0.4 miles away).
 Touch for a list and map of all markers in Cocoa.

 Credits.
-This page was last revised on July 27, 2017.
-It was originally submitted on March 26, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 1,225 times since then and 34 times this year.
-Photos: 1, 2, 3, 4. submitted on March 26, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on August 20, 2020.
+It was originally submitted on March 2, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 375 times since then and 228 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on March 2, 2020, by Cosmos Mariner of Cape Canaveral, Florida.